Loading…

 Launching Open Education Down UndOER: The empowering partnership of grassroots community and industry leadership [ID 106]

-A significant outcome of this growth is the development of the open text, Open Education Down UndOER: Australasian Case Studies.
-The text promotes inclusivity, accessibility, diversity, and equity in open education with an emphasis on sustainability.
-This session marks the official launch of this critical text, showcasing the open educational practices of academics, information professionals and learning and teaching teams, inspiring educators and institutions to embrace open practices through practical, succinct case studies.
-In addition, it fosters an open education learning network which will be extended to encompass the audience during this interactive session, as “Open is Everyone’s Business.”
+A significant outcome of this growth is the development of the open text Open Education Down UndOER: Australasian Case Studies.
+The text promotes inclusivity, accessibility, diversity, and equity in open education.
+This session marks the official launch of this critical text, showcasing the open educational practices of academics, information professionals, and learning and teaching teams, with a view to inspire educators and institutions to embrace open practices through practical, succinct case studies.
+In addition, it fosters an open education learning network which will be extended to encompass the audience during this interactive session, as “Open is Everyone’s Business”.

 About Open Education Down UndOER: Australasian Case Studies